Wuvist/lcpc/lcpc.typ

 Beside these two reason, WCOL has same issue as CPI: It doesn't contains information about income level.

-== Common issue of Index indicator

-Society is diversified, society has classes.
-Economic index indicators are usually an scalar.
-Scalar as an one dimensional number could never contains enough information for describe situation across different segments of an economy.
+In general, if an economic indicator is represented as an scalar like the three mentioned above, it won't be able to reflect diversification within a society.
+Scalar as an one dimensional number is not suitable for describing situation across different segments of an economy.
+When concerning living cost pressure, it's a status tends varies among different classes within a society.
+Different representation of economic indicator are needed.

+== Research Question

 In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Pressure Curve.

+== Result

+= Inst Dashboard

+= Data

+This papar mainly used data from Household Expenditure Survey (HES) conducted by the Singapore Department of Statistics.
+HES is conducted every 5 years since 2007/2008.
+Currently 3 survey's data are available: 07/08, 12/13 and 17/18.
+The latest survey data for year 23/24 will only be available in mid 2024.

+Each HES surveyed about 13,000 dwelling units in Singapore, and reported household income and expenditure data.

+[Add income & expediture data]

+These data provides insights about household living cost status in Singapore.

+== Who

+== Summary Statistic

+= Analysis

+= Conclusion

+=

 = Living Cost Pressure Curve - LCPC